 According to the latest Gallup poll, 68% of Americans back the measure to legalize MMJ in the U.S. Already, 18 states have legalized recreational MMJ in the United States, with more than two-thirds of U.S. states giving the green signal for medicinal MMJ use.

-Not surprisingly, the number of firms that tested for cannabis and cannabis metabolite 11-Nor-9-carboxy-9-tetrahydrocannabinol (THC-COOH) is on the decline.
+Not surprisingly, the number of firms that test for cannabis and cannabis metabolite 11-Nor-9-carboxy-9-tetrahydrocannabinol (THC-COOH) is on the decline.

-Competitive labor market and hiring shortages, especially amid the pandemic, have catapulted this declining trend among companies.
 As Target’s employee screening vendor ‘Accurate Background’ puts it in the context of MMJ drug testing, “Many people use recreational MMJ responsibly, just like they might use alcohol.
-Can you afford to lose an employee because of their weekend habits”?
+Can you afford to lose an employee because of their weekend habits?”

 As several world class companies are removing MMJ from the testing list, it is no wonder that Target may remove them from the drug testing list of drugs.
 But they may drug test for MMJ if they suspect that the particular employee is abused or addicted to the drug.